-All the final 2013 fantasy baseball rankings for hitters are done.
-For those that skipped today’s title, this starts the top 20 starters for 2013 fantasy baseball.
-This is NOT for 2014 (caps for those still wearing their Gravity 3-D glasses — by the by, if you haven’t seen it, you should.
-It’s kinda awesome.).
+All the final 2014 fantasy baseball rankings for hitters are done.
+For those that skipped today’s title, this starts the top 20 starters for 2014 fantasy baseball.
+This is NOT for 2015 (caps for those who can’t read titles; supposedly it’s easier to read caps, I have my doubts).
 This is a recap.
 Will these affect next year’s rankings?
 Sure.
 But not entirely.
 To recapitulate, these rankings are from our Fantasy Baseball Player Rater.
 We’re (me) using it to fairly gauge our (my) preseason rankings.
-Anyway, here’s the top 20 starters for 2013 fantasy baseball and how they compare to where I originally ranked them:Please, blog, may I have some more?
+Anyway, here’s the top 20 starters for 2014 fantasy baseball and how they compare to where I originally ranked them:Please, blog, may I have some more?